The Best Road Trip Grand Canyon Viewpoints

 A Short Visit To Grand Canyon National Park

 Nearly six million visitors come to the Grand Canyon to hike, bike, ride, or just gaze out into the canyon.
 This is not one of your spur of the moment vacations.
 It requires advance planning no matter what time of year you plan to visit.
+We typically just add on the Grand Canyon as a stopping point or an add-on, like this road trip around California.
 On one of our trips, long ago, we were young and foolish and thought we could just roll on up and pitch a tent.
 That is not the case and we discovered all of the campsites in and near the park were full.
 We got lucky and found an open tipi available at the Grand Canyon Camper Village (unfortunately they no longer have these unique tents).
 This time around, we were determined to stay in the park so we went online four months early and made our reservations to stay at the Yavapai Lodge.
 We should have started even earlier, as the rooms I really wanted, in the El Tovar lodge, were already sold out.
 After those arrangements were made we started looking at what all we could hope to see and do in an overnight visit to Grand Canyon National Park.

 Planning The Visit